LSATHacks

 3. Neither author would say how happy such a person is.
 The question talks about a person who wants to make more money than their neighbors.
 So we don’t know if that person is richer than their neighbors or just wants to be.

 4. CORRECT.
-The word misguided is supported by an overall view of passage A. Lines 20-23 show that we are not good at predicting how extra money will affect our happiness.
+The word misguided is supported by an overall view of passage A. The third paragraph of passage A shows that we are not good at predicting how extra money will affect our happiness.
 So someone seeking extra wealth is being silly.

-The author of passage B thinks that someone who wants to be rich really just wants to help others and provide value (lines 62-66).
+The author of passage B thinks that someone who wants to be rich really just wants to help others and provide value (the fourth paragraph of passage B).
 So wanting to be rich is a good thing.

 5. This is completely unsupported.
 Neither passage mentions luck.
 Luck is only mentioned in answer C of question 16.

-And lines 48-50 show that the author of passage B disagrees with the theory that we are motivated by primeval urges of rivalry.
+And the first sentence of the second paragraph of passage B shows that the author of passage B disagrees with the theory that we are motivated by primeval urges of rivalry.

 Previous Question